Book a Demo!

 backwards-incompatible changes intentionally.
 In principle a major version release could

-include arbitrary changes to the library.
-Major version releases should only
+include arbitrary changes to the library or remove previously deprecated features.
+Major version releases

 community.
-Like minor releases, a major release should happen by merging the
+Like minor releases, a major release should happen by creating

 The job of doing a release differs depending on the kind of release.
 Below, we